ravitheja990/flow-log-parser/README.md

 If using command line, first enter into project directory using:

     cd flow-log-parser

 and if using IntelliJ or any other IDE or code editor just open the project directory in it.

 2. Compiling
 To compile the program, follow these steps:

-Open the project in IntelliJ IDEA, or navigate to the src/ directory (using cd src/) from the command line.
+Open the project in IntelliJ IDEA, or navigate to the src/ directory using below command from command line:

+    cd src/

 Compile the FlowLogTagger.java file either through IntelliJ or using the command line:

     javac FlowLogTagger.java

 3. Running
 To run the program, you need to pass three command-line arguments: the path to the lookup table (lookup.csv), the flow log file (flowlog.txt), and the output file (output.txt).